timoxley/best-practices/README.md

 Good IT workers really don’t like saying “I don’t know.”
 If they say it, they probably mean it.
 So stop pushing for a definitive answer when one doesn’t exist.It’s perfectly reasonable to want some sort of plan up front.
 I’m actually one of those funny types who believe up front planning is a necessity.
 So long as everyone understands an estimate is just that: an estimate.
 You learn as you go along and discover more detail.
 So you revise the estimate accordingly.

+##Your architecture should resemble your domain

+So what does the architecture of your application scream?
+When you look at the top level directory structure, and the source files in the highest level package; do they scream: health care system, or accounting system, or inventory management system?
+Or do they scream: rails, or spring/hibernate, or asp?

+Architectures should not be supplied by frameworks.
+Frameworks are tools to be used, not architectures to be conformed to.
+If your architecture is based on frameworks, then it cannot be based on your use cases.

+Source: Uncle Bob Martin "Screaming Architecture" http://blog.8thlight.com/uncle-bob/2011/09/30/Screaming-Architecture.html